General Fiction posted May 17, 2024 Chapters: 1 2 -3- 4...

 by dragonpoet

-My mother summarily dismissed the boy and his mother and we ran back to our coach.
+My mother summarily dismissed the boy and his mother and we ran like Olympic sprinters back to our coach.
 The coachman drove as fast as he safely could to the plant.
-It was a very scary and bumpy ride.
+During the ride we were bouncing around like popcorn popping..
 When we got to the plant, mother jumped from the coach and ran in.
 She returned quickly with two men helping father.
-He was pale and disoriented.
+He was ashen and seemed like a rag doll being dragged between the two men.
 I was told to give up my seat next to mother and sit up with the coachman.
 This I enjoyed immensely, for the coachman saw how closely I was watching him, and he let my take the reins for a mile.
 If mother saw this, she would have had apoplexy.
-I also didn't want to see my father is such a weakened state.
+I also didn't want to see my father

 Mother became a tyrant in times of emergency.
 This was no different.
 She was giving orders like a general until my dad was comfortable in his bed.
 She ordered me to find his favorite books and put them on his bedside table.
 She thought I would know this because I was a reader, and in my father's loving times we discussed what we were reading.
 Aggie was sent to get a glass of water.
 She made us all vow not to let him see any documents from work no matter how much he begged.
 Mother thought this would cause stress that the doctor stated had to be avoided.

 I thought that not telling him about his work situation would cause more worry and stress.
-This changed when I found out people at the plant were dying from the same symptoms from which dad was suffering.
+This changed when I found out people at the plant employees were dying from the same symptoms from which dad was suffering.

 After a day and a half of this, it seemed his bowels were returning to normal as was his water consumption.
 He was able to keep his food down, so he was gaining strength.
 My mom decreed that my dad could work in his office for three hours a day.